 We hope you love the products we recommend!
 Just so you know, we may collect a share of sales or other compensation from the links on this page at no additional cost to you.
 Thank you if you use our links, we really appreciate it!

+No, Catnip is not bad for dogs.
 Catnip is a well-known fragrant green herb that makes that has a calming effect on cats.
-But what about dogs?
-Is catnip bad for dogs?

 Follow along to discover if catnip is safe for dogs, and the potential benefits, side effects, and risks of using it on your dog.

 What Is Catnip?